-Now that we are coming out of lockdown, we have updated this page to summarise the current position on government reliefs, and to provide tax tips for small business owners.
+We have updated this page to summarise the current position on government reliefs and announcements, and to provide tax tips for small business owners.

 Please get in touch with us if you need a detailed advice on your situation.

 The Job Support Scheme has been withdrawn and no longer available.